 Our three key objectives for 2020 were to improve Internal Communications, to Develop our People and Improve Management Skills.
 Harmonised follow-up plans was implemented in 2020 to further improve the results.

 We have empowered our employees to report observations of behaviour considered to be unethical or illegal.
 Hoist Finance has implemented a whistleblowing procedure through which employees can openly or anonymously notify the company of wrongdoings in the business.
 Cases of discrimination or other misconduct are encouraged to be reported through our whistleblowing system, which is an anonymous, web-based solution.

 All concerns raised will be treated with strict confidence and the identity of the employee raising the concern is never disclosed without his or her prior consent.
 Anyone raising a concern will be treated fairly and Hoist Finance will do everything it can to ensure that he or she is not penalised or victimised in any way.

 e-learning courses on the whistleblowing procedures are in place.
-Less than five cases were reported through the whistleblower procedure in 2019.
+Less than 3 cases were reported through the whistleblower procedure in 2020.